EZ-Robotics/EZ-Template/docs/Tutorials/joystick_curve.md

 When the robot is on, tapping/holding the left/right arrows will increase/decrease how large the curve is.
 When arcade is enabled, each stick will have it's own curve.
 The y/a buttons will increase/decrease the curve for the right stick.

 ## Enabling
 After you find values you like, in `src/main.cpp` set `chassis.set_curve_defaults(0, 0)` to whatever you liked!
 The first parameter is left stick, second is right stick.
+When using tank, only the left stick value is used.

 In `src/main.cpp`, in `void initialize()`, if `chassis.toggle_modify_curve_with_controller(true)` is enabled, by pressing the left/right (or y/a if arcade is enabled), you can live adjust your curve and it will display to your controller!